Get notified of page updates

 Why is this update important?

 Keytruda is a type of called a checkpoint inhibitor.
 Checkpoint inhibitors are drugs that prevent cancer cells from switching off immune cells.
 These drugs allow the immune system to find, unmask and destroy cancer cells.
 Checkpoint inhibitors are approved to treat several cancers, including skin, lung, blood, colon and endometrial cancers.
-They are also approved to be used with chemotherapy to treat that is , locally recurrent and unresectable (cannot be removed by surgery).
+They are also approved to be used with chemotherapy to treat TNBC that is , locally recurrent and unresectable (cannot be removed by surgery).

 KEYNOTE-522 study

 The Keynote-522 study looked at the use of Keytruda with chemotherapy before surgery ( therapy) followed by Keytruda alone after surgery ( therapy).
-The study enrolled 1,174 patients with newly diagnosed, previously untreated, high-risk, TNBC.
+The study enrolled 1,174 patients with newly diagnosed, previously untreated, high-risk, early-stage TNBC.
 Patients were enrolled whether or not their tumor had the biomarker.

 Patients were assigned to one of two groups: